jraillard/gitrdone/doc/step0_what_is_version_control.md

 Git also introduced efficient handling of branching and merging, making parallel development smoother and less error-prone compared to earlier tools.

-Linus developed Git with simplicity in mind, focusing on a few basic commands (`git merge`, `git blame`, `git log`, `git commit`, and `git pull`) and primarily managing saving folders and files along with basic graph management.
+Linus developed Git with simplicity in mind, focusing on a few basic commands (`git merge`, `git blame`, `git log`, `git commit`, and `git pull`) and primarily managing saving directories and files along with basic graph management.

 Since these day Git has grown in popularity and became the `version control tool standard`.

 ## Time to Peek Inside Git

 Now that you understand what version control is and why it’s essential in IT development, it’s time to get your hands dirty with Git itself.

 In the next step, you’ll create your first local Git repository and peek inside to see how Git organizes and tracks your work behind the scenes.